-While there are some advantages to closing a credit card you've paid off, it's important to know what closing a credit card won't do for you.
+While there are some advantages to closing a credit card you've paid off, it's important to know what closing a credit card won't accomplish.
 For example, many people think closing a credit card will improve their credit score.
 Unfortunately, it's more likely that closing a credit card—even a paid one—will hurt your credit score rather than help it.

 Closing the credit card also won't remove it from your credit report.
 The account will remain on your credit report until the credit reporting time limit has expired.
-That's seven years if the account was closed with a negative standing, like a charge-off.
-An account closed in good standing will stay on your credit report based on the credit bureau's timing for reporting closed accounts.
+That would be seven years if the account were closed with a negative standing, like a charge-off.
+An account closed in good standing will stay on your credit report, based on the credit bureau's timing for reporting closed accounts.

-Leaving a paid account open can benefit your credit score in certain circumstances.
+Leaving a paid account open can benefit your credit score under certain circumstances.
 Consider leaving the account open if it's the only credit card that has available credit.
 Having this card is helping your overall credit utilization, which makes up 30% of your credit score.

-You should also keep the account if it's your only credit card.
-Your credit score benefits from having a mix of accounts on your credit report.
-That means you'll have a better credit score if you have both credit cards and loans as part of your active credit history.
+You should also keep the account if it's your only credit card as long as you use it responsibly.
+You should also understand that your credit score benefits from having a mix of accounts on your credit report.
+That means that your paid-off credit card might help your credit score when combined with loans as part of your active credit history.

 Some credit card issuers close credit cards that go unused for several months.
 To keep your account open, be sure to use it periodically.
-Make a small purchase on the card every three or four months and pay off the balance right away to keep it active and open.
+Occasionally, make a small purchase on the card—every three or four months—and pay off the balance right away to keep it active and open.